vueonrails/vueonrails/README.md

 ## Book

-Richard LaFranchi and I are writing a book on Vue on rails.
+Richard LaFranchi and I are writing a book on [Vue on rails](http://vueonrails.com).
 If you are interested to be one of the early reviewers of our drafts, please email me.

 ## Contact

 📮 Bryan Lim ytbryan@gmail.com

-> If you are using vue.js via this rubygem, do let me know so that I can list your project/company on this repo.
+> If you are using Vue.js via this rubygem, do let me know so that I can list your project/company on this repo.
 Thank you!